nuords-software/nuords-proxy/doc/INSTALL.md

 1. Unpack NuoRDS Proxy package into a directory.

-4. Create "nrdproxyd.cfg" using "nrdproxyd.cfg.simple" or "nrdproxyd.cfg.template".
+4. Create "nrdproxyd.cfg" using "nrdproxyd.cfg.simple" or "nrdproxyd.cfg.sample".

    Learn more about [NuoRDS Proxy configuration.](CONFIG.md)